 About South Melbourne Market

 A popular and unmissable landmark in the vibrant city of Melbourne in Victoria, Australia is the South Melbourne Market.
-While it is known as a “local village market,” it is actually a major tourist attraction that caters to people from all over the world who travel to Melbourne.
+While it is known as a “local village market,” it is actually a major tourist attraction that caters to people from all over the world who travel to Melbourne and it is one of the best places to visit in Melbourne.
 The primary philosophy of the market is to procure, sell, display and celebrate local cuisine, local culture and local food.
 The most popular goods that can be bought at the South Melbourne Market include foodstuff like dairy, eggs, fresh fruits and vegetables that are organically grown, preserves, spices and seafood, all of which is locally sourced.

 Apart from its vast array of groceries, you can also buy merchandise that is curated by local artisans, merchants and locals.
 This includes clothes, handicraft items, furniture, homeware, books and much more.
 The South Melbourne Market is especially popular for its quaint cafes and restaurants, where you can sample local food that is made with fresh produce sourced locally.
 There are also frequent live music concerts, events, competitions and exhibitions that are organized here throughout the year.